21shitijagrawal/Buttton-in-C/README.md

 after it function call look like this  : button(int x1,int y1,int x2,int y2,char text[],int color,int size,int font)
-you should put the function in infinity loop to check the mouse movement continiously
+you should put the function in infinity loop to check the mouse movement continiously it return the value 1 if the button is pressed and return 0 if button is not pressed